gracehoppercenter/csc208/ch0_preliminaries/README.md

 1. The systematic study of how much / many or which one(s).

-2. A game, played my mathematians.
+2. A game, played by mathematians.

 This chapter introduces concepts and vocabulary for the study of [logic](https://en.wikipedia.org/wiki/Logic), which may be new to you.